 The subject tests are very specialized - in Spanish, physics, math, etc. What College Board found is that the content overlapped significantly with the AP tests, which the College Board also administers!
 They decided that the AP test are more widely adapted and available, plus more effective.
 They are accessible to students from more diverse economic backgrounds, since they're administered in school, and so they create more educational equity.
 Cutting the subject tests makes the college application process much easier - you can take the AP test or not, but it's up to you, and it's available whenever you need it.

 Right.
 Because of the complications around scheduling test in 2020, with so many seniors clamoring for space and juniors being left without available seats, College Board wants to make testing more unified and accessible to all.
 They're making registrations more readily available to combat the COVID slump, and are considering expanding capacity for the number of tests offered.
-On top of that, there's talk of developing a digital, take-at-home SAT.
+On top of that, the SAT is developing a dynamic test that will adjust to your skill level (like they offer for the GRE).
+Plus that SAT test will be a lot shorter than the ACT's 3-ish hour-long test.

 Subject tests were only ever taken to assist students in getting into highly specialized programs, like engineering.
 Hardly anyone took them at all, but there was a specific reason to.
 So, why does a student take an AP class?
 If you're taking a class because you have a deep interest in that subject, go ahead!
 If you're taking APUSH because everyone else is, it may not be the best choice.
 Pushing yourself academically is great, but it's not the only way to show your passion and individuality on a college application.
 Consider the value of your time - would the amount of study hours you would spend preparing for a test you're not that excited about be worth more than an internship, a travel opportunity, or a personal project?
 APs are not the norm - they're advanced.
 Hands-on learners may want to shift their focus to a project in their area of curiosity, instead of trying to check boxes they believe will look good on a college application.
 Start a path of reflection, and self-exploration, instead of overloading yourself and succumbing to burnout.